Raziyeh71/finra-multi-agent-research-assistant/README.md

 - Python 3.8+ (3.10+ recommended)
 - **OpenAI API key** (ONLY required API key!)
-- No other API keys needed - everything else is FREE!
+- No other API keys needed

 ## Installation